 - 1. The certification process provides flexibility to select a custom combination of measures for each building that meets one of two performance targets, as assessed through energy modeling.
 Select one of the two following performance targets: - a.
 For multifamily buildings that are less than 4 stories, where dwelling units are individually modeled, the performance target for each unit is defined as either a Compliance Margin ≥ 10% compared to the Compliance Total of the Standard Design corresponding to the unit, or an Efficiency Energy Design Rating (EDR) that is ≥ 3 points better than that of the Standard Design corresponding to the unit, as defined by the 2019 Building Energy Efficiency Standards and determined by a CEC-approved software program.
-8 Buildings following 1a must be certified through an HCO. - b.
+8 Projects following 1a must be certified through an HCO. - b.
 For all other multifamily buildings, where the whole building is modeled, the performance target is defined as a Compliance Margin ≥ 10% compared to the Compliance Total of the Standard Design corresponding to the building, as defined by the 2019 Building Energy Efficiency Standards and determined by a CEC-approved software program.
-8 Buildings following 1b must be certified through an MRO.
-EPA recommends that Raters identify their MRO during the design stage, but at the latest, the building must be under MRO oversight prior to the first inspection.
-MROs have limited discretion to grant an exemption to this policy (e.g., when a building switches Paths) - 2.
+8 Projects following 1b must be certified through an MRO. - 2.
 Based on the path chosen, select the efficiency measures for the building: - a.
 Dwelling Unit modeling (Step 1a): Configure the preferred set of efficiency measures for the unit to be certified and verify that the resulting performance meets or exceeds the applicable performance target, as determined in Step 1a.
-Meet the requirements specified in the National Rater Design Review and Field Checklists, which include meeting the minimum requirements set in Exhibit 1 for common spaces.
+For common spaces, meet the prescriptive requirements specified in the National Rater Design Review and Field Checklists, which align with the minimum requirements set in Exhibit 1.
 Where the requirements are different among versions, select the requirements associated with "National v1.2".
-Where the Checklists list different requirements for "ERI", "ASHRAE", or "Prescriptive", select the requirements associated with "ERI".
-Alternatively, when the common spaces are modeled in addition to the dwelling units and meet the performance targets in Step 1, the building qualifies for Step 2b, and the common spaces can instead meet the prescriptive requirements specified in the National Rater Design Review and Field Checklists associated with "ASHRAE". - b.
-Whole-building modeling (Step 1b): Configure the preferred set of efficiency measures for the building to be certified and verify that the resulting performance meets or exceeds the applicable performance target, as determined in Step 1b.
-Meet the requirements specified in the National Rater Design Review and Field Checklists.
-Where the requirements are different among versions, select the requirements associated with "National v1.2".
-Where the Checklists list different requirements for "ERI", "ASHRAE", or "Prescriptive", select the requirements associated with "ASHRAE".
-Whole-building modeling includes multifamily buildings that are less than 4 stories, when the common spaces are modeled in addition to the dwelling units and meet the performance targets in Step 1.
+Where the Checklists list different common space requirements for "ERI", "ASHRAE", or "Prescriptive", select the requirements associated with "ERI".
+Alternatively, when the common spaces are modeled in addition to the dwelling units and meet the performance targets in Step 1, the building qualifies for Step 2b, and the common spaces can instead meet the prescriptive requirements specified in the National Rater Design Review and Field Checklists associated with "ASHRAE".